 Until 2013, SCDHEC used fecal coliform bacteria as a pathogen indicator.
 In 2013, SCDHEC changed the pathogen indicator used to determine support of recreational uses from fecal coliform bacteria to E. coli.
 Beginning with the development of South Carolina's 2014 §303(d) list, any site that had been determined to be impaired for freshwater recreational use based on the previous standard was listed for E. coli bacteria rather than fecal coliform bacteria.
-In this analysis, fecal coliform loadings from the random sites were converted to E. coli loadings.
-Data from E-111 include both fecal coliform and E. coli, but only the E. coli data were used.
+In this analysis, fecal coliform loading from E-100 was converted to E. coli loading.
+Data from E-050 include both fecal coliform and E. coli, but only the E. coli data were used.